embulk/guice-bootstrap/README.md

 # Guice-bootstrap

-Gouice-bootstrap is an extension of [Guice](https://github.com/google/guice) that adds support for JSR 250 Life Cycle annotations.
+Guice-bootstrap is an extension of [Guice](https://github.com/google/guice) that adds support for JSR 250 Life Cycle annotations.

 **@PostConstruct** annotation is used on methods that need to get executed after dependency injection is done to perform any initialization.